 If you want a pre-made contact card form, the American Red Cross has a great emergency contact card that you can download for you and your family to use.

-It never hurts to give a plan a run through a few times just to see if you have everything organised.
-Even if it is just at the table over dinner or on a weekend outing, everyone should communicate their knowledge on what to do when a flood occurs, a wildfire or a nuclear attack.
+It never hurts to give a plan a run through a few times just to see if you have everything organized.
+Even if it is just at the table over dinner or on a weekend outing, everyone should communicate their knowledge on what to do when a flood occurs, a wildfire a nuclear attack, or when you are attacked on the street.
 If you have children, they can also educate you a bit, as most schools undergo some emergency training regularly.
-Most of these are fire drills, however in some areas there are active shooter drills, and what to do in an earthquake or other disasters.
+Most of these are fire drills, however in some areas, there are active shooter drills, and what to do in an earthquake or other disasters.

 I know a few families who run through a game once a month of what to do in the event of a disaster.
 It works and it isn’t a bad idea to go through at all, especially if it could keep a family together and safe one day.

-If you know anyone with a family, or on their own for that matter, who lives in an area that may be susceptible to a disaster or emergency event, share this emergency plan with them so that they can see how simple it is to make preparations for something so important: life and safety.
+If you know anyone with a family, or on their own for that matter, who lives in an area that may be susceptible to a disaster or emergency event, share this prepping 101 prepper’s guide with them so that they can see how simple it is to make preparations for something so important: life and safety.